 Let us now describe our microscopically reversible theory for bird flocking.
-The kinetic theory is one formed by a mixture of different types of particles which represents either birds or air.
+The kinetic theory is one formed by a mixture of different types of particles which represent either birds or air.
 We consider a three-dimensional system composed of birds as well as air particles, both of which will be modeled as hard spheres.
-The birds can collide in three distinct ways, to wit \begin{enumerate} \item Birds can collide with other birds \item Birds can flap their wings \item Birds can \quotes{unflap} their wings \end{enumerate} What we mean when we say that \quotes{birds can flap their wings} is that a bird collides with air in such a way that a chemical reaction takes place that transfers chemical energy to kinetic energy.
+The birds can collide in three distinct ways, to wit \begin{enumerate} \item Birds can collide with other birds \item Birds can flap their wings \item Birds can \quotes{unflap} their wings \end{enumerate} What we mean when we say that \quotes{birds can flap their wings} is that a bird collides with air in such a way that a chemical reaction occurs that transfers chemical energy to kinetic energy.
 Since we impose microscopic reversibility, we must also allow for the opposite collision, which one can call \quotes{unflapping}.
 Defining the components C$_{\pm}$ as the two types of chemicals, $\bird $ as bird and $\air$ as air, the reaction formula corresponding to the flapping or unflapping of wings is given by

-where $\Delta E$ is the change in internal energy involved in the reversible reaction.
+where $\Delta E$ is the change in internal energy involved in the reversible reaction, i.e. it is the energy per flap.
 The reaction of \eqref{eq:C1C2} is taken to be exothermic in the forward direction, i.e. $\Delta E > 0 $.
 It follows that $\bird $ and $\air $ act merely as catalysts.
-The reason that such a specific reaction can represent the flapping of wings of a bird is because for a flap of wings energy must be consumed, but when this happens the wings also need to push off against the air, thereby allowing for the transfer of momentum from the environment to the bird.
-This fuel-consuming violation of momentum balance is key to obtaining an $\alpha$-coefficient that can flip sign so that a flocking transition can take place.
+The reason that such a specific reaction can represent the flapping of wings of a bird is because for a flap of wings to take place, energy must be consumed.
+But when this happens the wings also need to push off against the air, thereby allowing for the exchange of momentum between the environment and the bird.
+This fuel-consuming violation of bird momentum conservation is key to obtaining an $\alpha$-coefficient that can flip sign so that a flocking transition can take place.
 We now formulate a kinetic theory of reactive interspecies collisions that allows for the possibility of the reversible reaction of \eqref{eq:C1C2} to take place upon collision of a bird and an air particle.